Solving bilevel programs based on lower-level Mond-Weir duality: Appendix B: Convergence analysis for relaxation schemes

-Although the MDP reformulation may satisfy the MFCQ at its feasible points, our numerical experiments reveal that it is still difficult to solve directly.
-In this part, we give convergence analysis for the following relaxation scheme:
+Although MDP and eMDP may satisfy the MFCQ at their feasible points, numerical experiments reveal that {they are} still difficult to solve directly.
+In this part, we give convergence analysis for the following relaxation schemes: